Blog Home

 Conflicts are the thoughts, ideas of the individual that differ from others.
 These are surrounded by the stigma of calling it as a threat or bad luck in the team.

 Mary Parker Follett simply defines conflict as, “the appearance of difference, of opinions and interests”.
+Conflicts are the thoughts, and ideas of the individual that differ from others.
+These are surrounded by the stigma of calling it a threat or bad luck in the team.

-Conflict can arise from numerous sources within a team setting and generally falls into three categories: communication factors, structural factors, and personal factors:
+Conflict can arise from numerous sources within a team setting and generally falls into three categories:

-1. Communication factors-
+1. Communication factors

 Learn how you can streamline team communication using Runtime Workman

-2. Structural factors-
+2. Structural factors

 Structural barriers include the size of the organisation, freedom in participation, turnover rate, and reward systems.

-3. Personal factors-
+3. Personal factors

-One can learn from the childhood experience when a teacher appreciates the student who tend to ask more questions.
-Similarly, conflicts open the gateway of the brain to think and act upon the unfavourable situations.
+One can learn from the childhood experience when a teacher appreciates the student who tends to ask more questions.
+Similarly, conflicts open the gateway of the brain to think and act upon unfavourable situations.
 On the contrary, destructive conflicts act like foreign antibodies that continue to destroy and divide the team if left unchecked.
 Working in harmony is the antidote for solving team conflicts.

-Accept Conflicts
+• Accept Conflicts

-Identify Creative Conflicts
+• Identify Creative Conflicts

-Understand People Behaviour
+• Understand People Behaviour

-Take Problem-solving Approach
+• Take Problem-solving Approach

-Teamwork facilitates deep learning of cognitive skills, decision making, conflict resolution and team spirit among staff.
-Team working together assimilate opinion, ideas and share views at the workplace.
-Steps are involved in the problem-solving approach are
+Teamwork facilitates deep learning of cognitive skills, decision-making, conflict resolution and team spirit among staff.
+Team working together assimilate opinions, and ideas and share views at the workplace.

 • Analysing the situation